Trading Commissions – Which Structure Saves You Money

-As the number of online brokerages continues to increase at a steady pace and the competition gets fiercer, traders are often targeted with offers ranging from "commission free trading" to "as low as $4,99" brokerage fee advertisements.
+As the number of online brokerages continues to increase at a steady pace and the competition gets fiercer, traders are often targeted with offers ranging from "commission free trading" to "as low as $4.99" per trade.

 When you transact with your broker, you pay a fee to the broker for giving you this service.
 There is no way to avoid this, unless you get a seat directly at the trading pit, which is usually out of reach for the average retail investor.

-For the average retail trader, understanding the trading costs upfront can be very beneficial not just in their trading but also in terms of the resulting taxes on the profits as well as in managing their trading capital.
+For the average retail trader, understanding the trading costs upfront can be very beneficial not just in their trading but also in terms of the resulting tax implications.

 One thing that traders might notice is that the trading fees or commissions vary from one brokerage to another.
 You will also find that the trading fee differs from one financial product to another.
 These differences in the trading fees of course contribute to the broader confusion, especially among new traders.

-Different brokerages have different trading fees or commissions for a number of reasons.
+Different brokerages have varying trading fees or commissions for several reasons.

-Most of the online retail brokerage firms can be classified into one of the three categories.
+Most online retail brokerage firms can be classified into one of three categories.

-Needless to say, such full service brokerage firms charge huge fees.
-Due to the nature of the clientele, the full service brokerage firms have a higher level of entry requirements to open an account with them.
+These full-service brokerage firms charge huge fees.
+Due to the nature of the clientele, the full-service brokerage firms have a higher level of entry requirements to open an account.

-An online brokerage usually has additional fees such as account maintenance fees and so on on top of the transaction fees made per trade.
+Also, online brokerages usually have additional fees such as account maintenance fees and transaction fees per trade.

-Discount brokerage: A discount brokerage firm is the cheapest of the three and is most affordable for retail traders.
-Although despite being advertised as cheap, traders should read the fine print.
+A discount brokerage firm is the cheapest of the three and is most affordable for retail traders.

-Many discount brokerage firms will advertise the cheap transaction fees provided that the trader meets a monthly trading volume.
-The discount brokerage firms do not offer any other additional benefits and is purely for trading purposes only.
+Many discount brokerage firms will advertise the cheap transaction fees provided that the trader meets a minimum monthly trading volume.

 In most cases, the discount brokerage also does not charge any maintenance fee or other costs, but again this is dependent on the trading volumes.
 While it might seem cheaper, traders should opt for this only when they know that they can match the required trading volumes.

-A brokerage firm will typically have two types of fees that they will charge; trading fees and non-trading fees.
+A brokerage firm will typically have two types of fees: trading fees and non-trading fees.

 Types of trading fees (Fixed, percentage, tiered)

-Fixed or flat fee: A fixed or flat fee charges you a flat rate every time you trade, be it trading just 1 share or 100 shares of the same stock.
+Fixed or flat fee: A fixed or flat fee charges you a flat rate every time you trade.
+Whether you are trading 1 share or 100 shares of the same stock.
 Under the fixed fee structure, you will have to pay for both buying and selling (opening the trade and closing the trade).
-So, if you see a fixed fee of $4.95, this means that you pay $4.95 for buying and you will pay $4.95 when you sell or close that trade.
+So, if you see a fixed fee of $4.95, this means that you pay $4.95 for buying and $4.95 when you sell close that trade.

-Floating or percentage fee: Under this scheme, the brokerage will charge a percentage of the trading volume as commissions.
-This is typically applied to high end brokers.
-A typical floating fee would be in the form of the brokerage charging 0.5% on the value of the trade.
+Floating or percentage fee: Under this scheme, the brokerage firm will charge a percentage of the trading volume as commissions.

 From the above two examples you can see that the fees between the two types are nearly the same.
 But when you scale up your trading activity you can find a big difference.